Making guests feel welcome with hotel customer service

 What is hotel customer service?

 Hotel customer service is the care provided by hotels to guests before, during, and after their stay.
 Because hotels rely heavily on loyal customers and good word-of-mouth marketing, hotel customer training is an integral part of a hotel’s customer service strategy.
-It’s difficult to get right, but doing so will lead to guests who return, again and again.
+It’s difficult to get it right, but doing so will lead to guests who return, again and again.

 With Zendesk, hotels can provide useful information via an FAQ in their knowledge base that will provide travelers with important information so they can make educated decisions about where to stay.